 Therefore, only he who is not full can conceal and yet newly become.

-Of course, the same tenet doesn’t apply to pure, felt emotion.
+Naturally, the same principle doesn’t apply to pure sensory input.
 When your eyes see the colors of a sunset, they truly experience the color.
-It is only when the mind engages and labels that experience “beautiful” would you be wise to assume it—the label—false.
+Only when the mind labels the experience “beautiful” would it be wise to deem the label false.
 When your nose smells something repugnant, it truly experiences that odor.
-When the mind grabs at labels, suspect them all.
+Naming the odor repugnant distorts, amplifies, and blindsides.
+When the mind attaches a label, it is safest to suspect the label.

-All this should be very easy to know, very easy to do, right?
-Okay, it is not that simple, but there is hope if you strive to see beyond what passes for common sense.
-Here are a couple of chapters that help me along the way:
+Chapter 70 begins with, Our words very easy to know, very easy to do, but then cautions, Under heaven none can know, none can do.
+Even so, there is hope if you strive to see beyond what passes for common sense.
+Consider these lines…

 (1) The instinctive sense of fear and need are core emotions.
-For some more background, see One who speaks does not know.
-In my view, need is ultimately driven by fear, at the subtlest level.
-It is easy to misunderstand fear if you see it merely as the symptoms (effects) it leaves in its wake.
-Loss through death, of the way ‘it’ uses helps give this context.
-Living things experience ‘fear’ as an emotional drive to avoid the ‘loss’ of anything, with death being the ultimate loss we ‘fear’.
-Need simply offsets the constant ‘threat’ of entropy—that ‘loss through death’ cornerstone of natural processes.
+For some more background, see What is the root of thought? (p.602).
+At its deepest level, need is driven by fear.
+It is easy to misunderstand fear if you focus on the symptoms (effects) that fear leaves in its wake.
+Chapter 40’s Loss through death, of the way it uses reveals nature’s process, i.e., living things experience fear as an emotional drive to avoid the loss of anything, with death being the ultimate loss life fears.
+Need simply offsets the continuous threat of entropy, i.e., entropy being the loss through death basis of nature’s process.
+(See Symptoms Point Of View, p.141)